cloudflare/cloudflare-docs/content/workers/configuration/workers-with-page-rules.md

 {{</Aside>}}

-To learn what these Page Rules do, refer to [Understanding and configuring Cloudflare Page Rules](/rules/page-rules/).
+To learn what these Page Rules do, refer to [Page Rules](/rules/page-rules/).

 {{<Aside type="note" header="Same zone versus other zone">}}